 Before departure to the host university, the “expected amount of financial support” will be

 notified to student delegates.
-And after their return to Japan, assignments for EG102: English for Global Experience Gateway (Waikato) and documentary evidence are required to be submitted by student delegates and confirmed by the university.
+And after their return to Japan, assignments for EG102: Global Experience Gateway (Waikato) and documented evidence are required to be submitted by student delegates and confirmed by the university.
 After that, the “finalized amount of financial support” will be determined and distributed to student delegates.
-For this reason, documentary evidence such as receipts, airline tickets, etc. must be kept and submitted to the University promptly after the student delegates’ return to Japan.
-Please be aware of the fact that it is possible that expenses without documentary evidence will not be considered for financial support by the University.
-(However, submission of receipts for domestic transportation, domestic accommodation expenses, and overseas travel insurance is not necessary.)
+For this reason, documented evidence such as receipts, airline tickets, etc. must be kept and submitted to the University promptly after the student delegates’ return to Japan.
+Please be aware of the fact that it is possible that expenses without documented evidence will not be considered for financial support by the University.

 9. How to Apply

-Students applying must submit the following documents to the Office for Strategy of International Programs (Room No. 123 on the 1st floor of the Research Quadrangles) no later than 5:00 p.m. on Friday, October 7, 2016.
+Students applying to the Programs must submit the following documents to International Affairs Section, Student Affairs Division by the due date.

-修正あり＿5

-a) An application form (available at the Office for Strategy of International Programs)

-b) A sealed letter of recommendation from a faculty member.
+Application deadline: October 31, 2023 no later than 5:00 p.m.

+<Application Form>

+1) Application Form-1 (Use the prescribed form and write in Japanese or English about the content of study and plans for which you wish to study abroad.)

+2) Application Form-2 (Use the prescribed form and describe your main activities to date and future plans in Japanese or English.)

-c) A copy of a certificate of a linguistic proficiency test
+3) A copy of a certificate of an English proficiency test

+4) Letter of recommendation from your academic supervisor

-※Any faculty member can write a recommendation.
-However, he/she must be able to provide an opinion on the applicant's academic abilities and performance, etc. If a recommendation cannot be acquired, inform the Office for Strategy of International Programs of that fact in advance.　修正あり-６
+※Any faculty member except for part-time faculty members can write a recommendation letter.

+However, he/she must be able to provide an opinion on the applicant's academic abilities and performance, etc.
-The Office for Strategy of International Programs will register the applicant for EG102:　English for Global Experience Gateway (Waikato) after selection is finalized.

 10. Selection and Result Notification

-Selection of student delegates and result notification will be implemented as follows:
+Selection of student delegates and the result notification will be implemented as follows:

-The Office for Strategy of International Programs (OSIP), Center for Language Research (CLR), and Department for Student Affairs, etc. will conduct a preliminary review, taking into consideration application forms and Certified Transcripts.
-Applicants will be notified of the results of the preliminary reviews. 修正あり-7
+1) The Center for Cultural Research and Studies and the Department of Computer Science Engineering will conduct a preliminary review, taking into consideration application forms and certified transcripts.
+Applicants will be notified of the results of the preliminary reviews.

-Interviews for applicants who pass the preliminary review will be implemented by the Office for Strategy of International Programs, the Center for Language Research and the Student Affairs Division, etc.　修正あり-8
+2) Interviews (in English) for applicants who pass the preliminary review will be implemented by the Center for Globalization (CfG), and the Center for Language Research (CLR).

-Results of interviews will be notified to applicants who pass the interviews.
+3) Results of interviews will be notified to applicants who pass the interviews.

-The Office for Strategy of International Programs will submit a list of students who pass the interviews to the President of the University, and the President will make the final decision regarding applicants to be accepted to the Programs.
+4) The International Affairs Section, Student Affairs Division will submit a list of students who have passed the interviews to the President of the University.
+The President will notify successful applicants the final results in writing.

+※International Affairs Section will register the applicant for “EG102: Global Experience Gateway (Waikato)” after selection is finalized.

+12　Schedule (tentative)

+Information session：Oct.
+4 (Wed.), Oct.
+11 (Wed.)

+Recruitment period： Oct.
+6 (Fri.) ～Oct.
+31 (Tue.)　by 17:00

+First screening (Document)：Nov.
+6 (Mon.) ～Nov.7th (Tue.）

+Interview in English：Nov.
+8th (Wed.) and Nov.
+10th (Fri.)

+Finalize student selection：Nov.
+15th (Wed.) -Nov.16th (Thur.)

+Start the GEG class：Middle of December～Middle of February

+Start the program： Beginning of March～

-11. Cancellation of Dispatch or Training, Return of Financial Support
+13. Cancellation of Decision on Student Delegate Selection or Training Program, Financial Refund

-The University of Aizu may cancel a decision made regarding selection of student
+The University of Aizu may cancel a decision made regarding the selection of student

-delegates or cancel a training program for a student in any of the following cases.
+delegates or cancel a training program for a student in any of the cases below.
 In these cases, the University may require the relevant student delegate to return all, or a portion of support funds received from the University.

-In cases when a falsified item/items is/are found in application documents.
+In cases where false information is found in application documents.

-In cases when a relevant student delegate receives official disciplinary punishment, etc. from the University of Aizu or IPUs.
+In cases when a relevant student has unfavorable circumstances in study, health, attitudinal problems, or they receive official disciplinary punishment, etc. from the University of Aizu or Waikato College.

-In cases when the student delegate withdraws from the University of Aizu
+In cases when the student delegate withdraws from the University of Aizu.